-6. Click on Run

-- 7. Once the algorithm is finished, close the dialog and open the attribute table of the output layer. - The cost field contains the value according to the speed parameter you have chosen.
-We can convert the cost field from hours with fractions to the more readable minutes values. - 8.
-Open the field calculator by clicking on the icon and add the new field minutes by multiplying the cost field by 60:
+- 6. Click on Run - 7.
+Once the algorithm is finished, close the dialog and open the attribute table of the output layer.

+The cost field contains the value according to the speed parameter you have chosen.
+We can convert the cost field from hours with fractions to the more readable minutes values.

+- 8. Open the field calculator by clicking on the icon - 9.
+Add a new field to store the path cost in minutes.

 That's it!
-Now you know how many minutes it will take to get from one point to the other one.
+Now you know how many minutes it will take to get from one point to the other one if the whole network speed is at 4 km/h.